Art Therapy Treatment For Bipolar Disorder

 During sessions with an art therapist, an individual might engage in artistic expression through a creative process, including visual art such as drawing, painting, sculpting, or different art forms, such as art media.
 Research indicates that art therapy is most beneficial when the patient engages fully and forms an emotional bond with their therapist, referred to as a “therapeutic alliance.”
 The individual does not have to be artistically inclined to benefit from making art, which can help them manage behavior, foster self awareness, process pent up emotions, and improve personal well being.
 You don’t need to have the talent of Vincent Van Gogh to participate in art therapy!

 According to the National Alliance on Mental Illness, art and art therapy can offer many benefits for individuals living with bipolar disorder and other mental health conditions.
-For example, it can assist with emotional and stress release while encouraging self-expression and might offer positive effects in changing brain functions, similar to CBT.
+For example, art therapy can assist with emotional and stress release while encouraging self-expression and might offer positive effects in changing brain functions, similar to CBT.
 Art therapy may also provide a healthy outlet for people to express their emotions, particularly for those who have difficulties doing so verbally.

 Benefits of art therapy for bipolar disorder